Tony Hulman

 Anton "Tony" Hulman Jr. (February 11, 1901 – October 27, 1977) was an American businessman from Terre Haute, Indiana, who bought the Indianapolis Motor Speedway in 1945 and brought racing back to the famous race course after a four-year hiatus following World War II.

 Early life and entry into the family business

 Hulman was born in 1901 in Terre Haute.
 He was educated at St. Benedict's School at Terre Haute, Lawrenceville School in New Jersey and Worcester Academy in Massachusetts.
 Hulman participated in the high hurdles and the pole vault at Worcester.

-He served with the American Red Cross Ambulance Corps during World War I at the age of 17.
+Hulman served with the American Red Cross Ambulance Corps during World War I at the age of 17.

 Upon graduation from Yale's Sheffield Scientific School in 1924, Hulman returned to Terre Haute to work for Hulman & Company, the family business run by his father Anton Hulman Sr. However, Anton Sr. told his managers, "Don't give Tony a place in the business.
 Let him work for it."

-Despite this, Tony rose far and fast.
+Despite this, Hulman rose far and fast.
 By 1926, he was the company's sales manager, and by 1931, at the age of 30, succeeded his father as company president.